 So, monitor the latest trends, search for other questions your target group is asking, and provide them with the answer to those questions in your blog posts to create valuable content that the search engines and your readers want to see.

 Why do long, in-depth articles help to rank higher in the results of search engines?

 When publishing lengthy, in-depth articles, you’ll have more chances to rank for long-tail keywords.

 I used to connect with many bloggers via Tailwind.
-Tailwind is an online community that allows people within Tribes to support and share each others’ content.
+Tailwind is an online community that allows people within Tribes to support and share each others’ content on Pinterest.
 I will discuss this further in more detail later on in this post.
 But the thing that strikes me most is that many of the blog posts that other bloggers submit in this community are very short.

 While the titles raise high expectations, they are barely met in the blog posts themselves.
 You may get clicks to your website, but they won’t be of any value because your readers will end up disappointed and won’t ever come back.
 It’s not interesting enough.